 An example of a SCAF form can be found here:

 Putting a school on your SCAF form does not automatically mean your child will receive a place there.
 Each secondary school has its own admissions criteria which your child will need to meet in order to be allocated a place.
-It is incredibly important that you look at the admissions criteria for each of the schools you would like your child to attend to see how they meet it.
+It is incredibly important that you look at the admissions criteria and over-subscription criteria for each of the schools you would like your child to attend to see how they meet it.
 If your child does not meet the admissions criteria for any of your preferred schools then the county will allocate your child a school not on your SCAF form.

 Parents are informed of school allocations in March and have the option of accepting this place or appealing to another school – or both.
 School appeals are usually held from May onwards and can last into the summer in some cases.